swiftmailer/swiftmailer/doc/messages.rst

         '  Rest of message' .
         ' </body>' .
         '</html>',
-          'text/html' //Mark the content-type as HTML
+          'text/html' // Mark the content-type as HTML );
-        );

 Embedding Dynamic Content